 Figure 6.
-A deadlock.
+A deadlock where two transactions are waiting for one another to give up locks.

 Avoiding deadlocks

 Using both row-level locking and the TRANSACTION_READ_COMMITTED isolation level makes it likely that you will avoid deadlocks (both settings are Derby defaults).
 However, deadlocks are still possible.